TeamFrozenCodeFTC/IntoTheDeep-Black-Ice/README.md

 Code Here: https://github.com/TeamFrozenCodeFTC/IntoTheDeep/tree/master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode

+Black Ice is a efficent and effective dynamic path follower developed by Team #18535, Frozen Code, in the 2025 season and offseason.

 ## NOTICE

 This repository contains the public FTC SDK for the INTO THE DEEP (2024-2025) competition season.